 % of Column: Displays cell values as a percentage of its column.

-Unit Cost: Mainly used for cost-per-unit pricing validation.
+Unit Cost (available only for the Cost metric): Mainly used for cost-per-unit pricing validation.

 Currency that the billing data is reported in (Metric must be Cost).
 See Supported currencies.

 For the current month, we always apply the latest exchange rate (the rate of the present day or the day before) to the whole month.